dlevine01/dlevine01/README.md

 🗺 I make maps
 📃 and research policy

-🏫 I'm currently studying at NYU's [Center for Urban Science and Progress](https://cusp.nyu.edu)
+🏫 I've just finished a masters degree in applied data science and spatial analysis at NYU's [Center for Urban Science and Progress](https://cusp.nyu.edu)

 I want to use data analysis tools to solve city challenges through policy change.